grilling guides icon.Grilling Guides

 Text image detailing direct heat grilling met.

-With this method, high heat directly under your food cooks it fast.
+With direct eat grilling, high heat directly under your food cooks it fast.

 Basically, whenever you’re looking to get a good quick sear with a still moist and tender interior, direct-heat is your man.